Michelle Edwards (basketball): USA Basketball

 Edwards played with the USA team at the 1991 Pan American Games.
 The team finished with a record of 4–2, but managed to win the bronze medal.
 The USA team lost a three-point game to Brazil, then responded with wins over Argentina and Cuba, earning a spot in the medal round.
 The next game was a rematch against Cuba, and this time the team from Cuba won a five-point game.
 The USA beat Canada easily to win the bronze.
 Edwards averaged 4.7 points per game.

 Professional career

 Two years after she graduated, the school honored her by retiring her jersey.
 Although she appreciated it at the time, the honor did not sink in until years later, when she reflected on all the players that have played at Iowa, and she realized she is the only one to have her jersey retired.

 After graduation, there were no major professional options for women in the United States.
 She wanted to play basketball, so decided to head to Italy to play for one of the club teams.
 Edwards had mixed feelings and cried on her trip over to Italy.
 However, she ended up play for nine seasons, earning All-Star Game MVP of the Italian League on three occasions.
 Over the nine years, she played for club teams Faenza, Pistoia, Ferrara and Pavia.

+WNBA

+Being selected by the Cleveland Rockers in the initial player allocation of the 1997 WNBA draft, Edwards debut game was played on June 21, 1997 in a 56 - 76 loss to the Houston Comets where she recorded 7 points, 2 rebounds, 2 assists and 3 steals.
+She would play for the Rockers for three years, averaging 8.1 points, 2.5 rebounds and 3.1 assists for the team.

+Edwards was traded to the Seattle Storm on June 11, 2000 for Nina Bjedov.
+Speaking on the trade, then Head Coach of the Rockers, Dan Hughes stated "Michelle Edwards has meant a lot to this franchise both on the court and off.
+She has been with the team since the beginning.
+We owe her the opportunity to be somewhere where she will play".
+The trade happened after only playing 3 games for the Rockers in the 2000 season.
+Edwards finished the 2000 season with the Storm, playing in 20 games while averaging 6.6 points, 2.0 assists and 1.7 rebounds.

+Edwards would only play 3 games in the 2001 season due to having a chronic left foot injury and would announce her retirement the next year on April 17, 2002.
+Because of this, her final WNBA game ever was the 3rd game she played with the Storm during her shortened 2001 season.
+That game was played on June 7, 2001 with the Storm falling 57 - 70 to the Miami Sol and Edwards only playing for less than 2 minutes (recording 1 rebound and no other stats).